mihirchronicles/mihirchronicles.github.io/content/bookshelf/build.md

         - These consulting companies are led by tentative and risk averse CEOs
         - They do massive audit, find the flaws, and present leadership with a new plan that will magically “fix” everything.
 This is a fairy tale.
         - Too many new grads start here because of pay and luxury to travel around the world with powerful executives to learn how to make a business successful.
 But there is only one problem.
 You don't learn how to build or run a company.
         - Steve Jobs on consultants: You do get a broad cut at companies but it's very thin.
 It's like a picture of a banana: you might get a very accurate picture but it's only two dimensions, and without the experience of actually doing it you never get three dimensional.
-So you might have a lot of pictures on your walls, you can show it off to your friends—I've worked in bananas, I've worked in peaches, I've worked in grapes—but you never really taste it.
+So you might have a lot of pictures on your walls, you can show it off to your friends-I've worked in bananas, I've worked in peaches, I've worked in grapes-but you never really taste it.
         - To do great things, to really learn, you can't shout suggestions from the rooftop then move on while someone else does the work.
 You have to get your hands dirty.
 You have to care about every step, lovingly craft every detail.
 You have to be there when it falls apart so you can put it back together.
     - As an individual contributor you need to occasionally do two things: look up and look around.
         - Look up: look beyond the next deadline or project and forward.
 Make sure the mission still makes sense.